How to Study Synonyms and Antonyms

 Collocations

 Synonyms are quite difficult to study.
-Even if you know the exact meanings of synonyms, choosing the right synonym still remains a a problem for language learners.
+Even if you know the exact meanings of synonyms, choosing the most appropriate synonym may still be a problem.
 The best way to overcome this difficulty is to make short lists of collocations, i.e., typical word combinations that illustrate the use of synonyms.
 (See Collocations in the section Vocabulary.)

 In some cases, the word "women's" is more fitting: women's role in society, women's rights, women's suffrage, women's education, women's club, women's magazine, women's clothes.